Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

  3) [Poller API - LROPoller/AsyncLROPoller](#poller-api---lropollerasynclropoller)
     - You need to customize the public interface of the poller

-The poller API is what the user uses to interact with the LRO.
-Internally, the poller uses the polling method to run the polling loop which makes calls to the status monitor, controls delay, and determines when the LRO has reached a terminal state.
+The "poller API" is what the user uses to interact with the LRO.
+Internally, the poller uses the "polling method" to run the polling loop which makes calls to the status monitor, controls delay, and determines when the LRO has reached a terminal state.
-The polling method is supplied a polling strategy which defines where and how to the get the status from the status monitor.
+The "polling method" uses a "polling strategy" to determine how to extract the status information from the responses returned by the status monitoring.

 ### Polling strategy - OperationResourcePolling, LocationPolling, StatusCheckPolling

-`azure.core.polling` provides three built-in strategies for polling -[OperationResourcePolling][operation_resource_polling], [LocationPolling][location_polling], and [StatusCheckPolling][status_check_polling].
+The `azure.core.polling` module provides three built-in strategies for polling -[OperationResourcePolling][operation_resource_polling], [LocationPolling][location_polling], and [StatusCheckPolling][status_check_polling].
 The type of polling needed will be determined automatically using the response structure, unless otherwise specified by the client library developer.
 If the LRO is determined not to fit either `OperationResourcePolling` or `LocationPolling`, `StatusCheckPolling` serves as